GeekVisit/uproot/README.md

 ## Features

+* Automatic detection of input format based on extension and content; optionally you can specify the format
+* Single input file can be simultaneously converted into multiple formats
+* Csv and Json files can be used as input
+* Validation Checks which removes errors in importing:
+  * Validation of output format type
+  * Enforced IP range
+  * Enforced Checking if each static lease has an IP, Mac,and Host address
+  * Duplicate Lease Checking, excluding duplicates from output
-* checks to see if ip4 and mac addresses in input file are correct and if not excludes them from the output file
+  * Validates ip and mac addresses from input file and excludes invalid addresses from the output file

-* checks to see if all ip addresses are within a valid range provided by user

 ## Installation